Wheeler Centre Hot Desk Fellowships 2019

 Join a community of creativity, as well as having the productive space of a desk of your own.

 Applications for 2019 are now closed.
-Successful applicants will be announced on Monday 15 April 2019 via the Wheeler Centre’s website.
+Successful applicants were announced in April here.

 Applications have closed for 2019.
 Hot Desk Fellowships will take place during the intake periods below:

 - Monday 29 April 2019 to Friday 5 July 2019